Bose A20 vs. Lightspeed Zulu 3: Unraveling the Battle of the Skies.

 The Bose A20 headset can pair with up to eight different devices, including phones, tablets, and GPS equipment.
 Its audio prioritization is also highly customizable with two settings.
 The ‘mute’ setting immediately mutes the auxiliary sound signal when communications are incoming, while the ‘mix’ setting allows the auxiliary sound to mix with communications.

 The Bose A20 is also a big winner in terms of comfort.
 Engineers have specially designed the headband to significantly reduce clamp pressure, which can get annoying on longer flights.
 Moreover, the set weighs only 12 oz (340 grams), making it one of the lightest over-the-ear headsets.

-Finally, the Bose A20 has FAA TSO certification, which goes a long way towards ensuring that this is a sturdy product.
+Finally, the Bose A20 has FAA TSO certification, which goes a long way toward ensuring that this is a sturdy product.

-Bluetooth functionality is not yet a market standard, and plenty of options are available without Bluetooth.
-Nevertheless, it is undoubtedly a practical option to have, seeing that – as a pilot – your headset is bound to become an integral part of your life that is with you all of the time.
+Bluetooth functionality is not yet a market standard, and many options are available without Bluetooth.
+Nevertheless, it is undoubtedly a practical option to have, seeing that – as a pilot – your headset is bound to become an integral part of your life that is always with you.